UCL-RITS/mkdocs-rc-docs/mkdocs-project-dir/docs/Status_page.md

 - 2022-04-04 17:17 - Scheduled cluster update from 1st to 4th of April is still in progress.
 Users are expected to be able to login tomorrow April 5th.

+- 2022-04-08 09:36 - Major datacentre work during the Easter closure period.
+Kathleen will be drained of jobs and access to the login nodes disabled, for 5:30pm on Tuesday 12th April and we will **bring the cluster back into service on Tuesday 19th April**.

 ### Young